FRAUD ALERT: PA Turnpike Warns of Ongoing Smishing Scam.

 Does someone monitor the project to ensure that all activities are in compliance with the required environment measures?

-The Turnpike Commission works continuously with local, state, and federal regulatory agencies such as the Carbon County Conservation Office, the Department of Conservation and Natural Resources, the Pennsylvania Department of Environmental Protection, the Pennsylvania Fish and Boat Commission, the US Army Corps of Engineers, and local special interest groups to make sure the project is completed with the least impact to the existing environment.
+The Pennsylvania Turnpike Commission works continuously with local, state, and federal regulatory agencies such as the Carbon County Conservation Office, the Department of Conservation and Natural Resources, the Pennsylvania Department of Environmental Protection, the Pennsylvania Fish and Boat Commission, the US Army Corps of Engineers, and local special interest groups to make sure the project is completed with the least impact to the existing environment.
 The project also employs an Environmental Monitor to ensure that environmental controls remain in place and functioning properly.

 What are you doing to protect the environment?